gabledata/recap-website/docs/gateway.md

 ## Overview

-Recap comes with a stateless HTTP/JSON server that you can use to query systems and schemas.
+Recap's HTTP/JSON server comes with a gateway API that you can use to query systems and schemas.
 The server doesn't require any database or storage.
-It's a simple gateway that connects to systems and returns Recap schemas.
+It's simply a gateway that connects to systems and returns Recap schemas.

 ## Usage